 I was sound asleep on a bamboo bed rubbing my muzzle into Nico’s belly and half submerged in a cotton blanket wrapped around his feet, when I heard commotion outside of the hut.
 It was still too cold, 3000m in the Gamo Gofa mountains in Southern Ethiopia, and I couldn’t be bothered to investigate.
 But I had felt a corazonado.
-It was going to be a long and bizarre day.
+It was going to be a bizarre day.

 On the dirt road in front of our hut, hundreds of people were making their way towards the center of the village.
 We jumped into the stream of Dorze men, women and horses walking down the mountain.
 There were no dogs.
 I was on my own, the sole representative of my species.
 But I knew how to act because I’ve been in this situation before.